 Multi-boxes are often used in older houses where sometimes there is only a single socket-outlet in a room.
 They are also used to accommodate the growing number of electrical appliances in households, even in new houses.

 Using multi-boxes safely

-The way most multi-boxes are used is that they are plugged into a free wall socket-outlet and the connected board containing typically 4 to 8 socket-outlets should be fixed adjacent to that socket-outlet.
+The way most multi-boxes are used is that they are plugged into a free wall socket-outlet and the connected board containing typically four to eight socket-outlets should be fixed adjacent to that socket-outlet.